Destination

 Join us on this walking tour and help us reveal all the town’s secrets!

-Our walking tour starts in front of the main gate.
+Our Kotor walking tour starts in front of the main gate.

-When we enter the Old Town, first we’ll enter the main town square, better known as the Arms Square, with its famous Clock Tower, dating back to 1602.
-By the tower facade, there is a pyramidal pillar – pillory, a testimony of the moral as well as legal norms respected in the town.
+When we enter Old Town, we’ll first enter the main town square, better known as Arms Square, with its famous Clock Tower, dating back to 1602.
+By the tower facade, there is a pyramidal pillar—pillory, a testimony of the moral and legal norms respected in the town.

 On your way to Flower Square, we pass beautiful baroque architecture reflected in the monumental palaces of families Bizanti and Beskuća, followed by great stories and legends about those noble residents.

-Near the most beautiful palace in Kotor – Pima, we find the true diamond of this town – Cathedral of St Tryphon, built in honor of the St Tryphon, patron and protector of the city – on the same place where an older church, dedicated to the same saint existed from 809.
+Near the most beautiful palace in Kotor (Pima Palace), we find the genuine diamond of this town—the Cathedral of St Tryphon, built in honor of St Tryphon, patron and protector of the city—on the same place where an older church dedicated to the same saint existed from 809.

-From there, we proceed to the Maritime Museum – a place with rich exhibits representing the maritime history of this area and its way of living.
+From there, we proceed to the Maritime Museum, a place with rich exhibits representing the maritime history of this area and its way of life.
 The Maritime Museum is a must-visit attraction in Kotor.
-Decorated with original furniture of noble families, models of ships used for trade and battles, and an extensive collection of guns and swords showing Kotor’s vital role during past centuries.
+Original furniture from noble families, models of ships for trade and battles, and an extensive collection of guns and swords decorate it, showcasing Kotor’s vital role throughout past centuries.

-The path leads us to the Church of Saint Luke’s, which initially used to be a Catholic school, but it was given to Orthodox believers for use, representing a testimony of the harmonious co-existence of Catholic and Orthodox people.
+The path leads to the Church of Saint Luke’s, which was initially a Catholic school.
+Orthodox believers received it for use, representing a testimony of the harmonious coexistence of Catholic and Orthodox people.

 On your way to Saint Luke’s church, we pass by Karampana Square.

-Right next to Saint Luke’s is Saint Nicholas Church (built in 1909.) which possesses a rich collection of icons and a beautiful iconostasis made by Cigler, a Czech artist.
+Saint Nicholas Church, built in 1909, stands next to Saint Luke’s.
+It possesses a rich collection of icons and a beautiful iconostasis made by Cigler, a Czech artist.

-Church of Saint Mary, built in 1221 on the site of a 6th-century basilica, is not something you want to skip.
-This Catholic Church is distinguished by impressive 20th-century bronze doors covered in bas-reliefs, a particularly gruesome larger-than-life crucifix, and a glass coffin containing the body of Blessed Osanna of Cattaro (1493–1565).
-She was what is known as an anchoress, choosing to be walled into a small cell attached to a church to devote her life to prayer.
+Builders constructed the Church of Saint Mary in 1221 on the site of a 6th-century basilica.
+It is a must-see attraction.
+Impressive 20th-century bronze doors covered in bas-reliefs distinguish this Catholic Church.
+Inside, you’ll find a particularly gruesome larger-than-life crucifix.
+There is also a glass coffin containing the body of Blessed Osanna of Cattaro (1493–1565).
+She chose to be walled into a small cell attached to the church to devote her life to prayer, becoming known as an anchorite.

 Soon, another gate and the end of our tour.
-North Gate of Kotor was built in remembrance of the battle against the Ottoman Empire that occurred in 1539; one year later, the gate was built.
+Builders constructed the North Gate of Kotor in 1540 to commemorate the battle against the Ottoman Empire in 1539.
 From that point, you can see the shortest river in Montenegro, Škurda.

 Book the Tour